Fred Fisher Water Safety Sponsored by Duke Energy

 AN OLYMPIC EFFORT TO SAVE YOUNG LIVES

 During the 2022/2023 school year CFY facilitated transportation for four Pinellas County Elementary Schools to participate in the Title 1 Water Safety Program that provides children in kindergarten through second grade a two-week water safety course with local community and city programs.
-Additionally, CFY worked with San Jose Elementary with their pre-K program.
+Additionally, CFY worked with the Pre-K program at San Jose Elementary.
 At the end of the 2022/2023 school year nearly 1,300 children received over 7,000 water safety lessons.

 OUR INITIATIVES